austerlitz/json_data_extractor/README.md

 ## Usage

-Assuming you are familiar with [JSONPath](https://goessner.net/articles/JsonPath/), you can write simple mappers that will remap incoming data into the structure you need.
+JsonDataExtractor allows you to remap one JSON structure into another with some basic rules and [JSONPath](https://goessner.net/articles/JsonPath/) expressions.
+The process involves defining a schema that maps the input JSON structure to the desired output structure.

-With the following source:
+We'll base our examples on the following source:

 ```json
 {